SeisSol/SeisSol/Documentation/cookbook_overview.rst

 ~~~~~~~~~~~~~~~~~~~~

 The files needed to work through the examples are provided.
-All files necessary to set up the cookbook examples can be downloaded at https://gitlab.lrz.de/ru58zid/benchmarks/
+All files necessary to set up the cookbook examples can be downloaded at https://github.com/SeisSol/Examples
-(a backup repository will be: https://github.com/daisy20170101/SeisSol_Cookbook)

 References
 ~~~~~~~~~~~~~~~~~~~~